Spectral theorems for positive algebra homomorphisms: Positive representations of on Banach lattices and Hilbert spaces

-\begin{proof} The unital \Calgebra\ $\algfont{M}$ is isomorphic to $\cont{K;\CC}$ for a Hausdorff space $K$.
-Since the Riesz space $\cont{K}\simeq\algfont{M}_\sa$ is Dedekind complete as a consequence of the fact that $\algfont{M}$ is strongly closed, $K$ is extremally disconnected; see \cite[Theorem~43.11]{luxemburg_zaanen_RIESZ_SPACES_VOLUME_I:1971}, for example.
-We now recall that a Riesz space has the countable sup property if and only if every disjoint system of strictly positive elements that is bounded from above is at most countable; see \cite[Theorem~29.3]{luxemburg_zaanen_RIESZ_SPACES_VOLUME_I:1971}.
-This makes it clear that every subset of $\cont{K}$ that consists of non-zero disjoint idempotents is at most countable when $\cont{K}$ has the countable sup property.
-Conversely, suppose that every subset of $\cont{K}$ that consists of non-zero mutually disjoint idempotents is at most countable, and let $\{f_i:i\in I\}$ be a system of mutually disjoint non-zero positive elements of $\cont{K}$ that is bounded above.
+\begin{proof} The unital \Calgebra\ $\poalgfont{M}$ is isomorphic to $\cont{K;\CC}$ for a Hausdorff space $K$.
+Since the vector lattice $\cont{K}\simeq\poalgfont{M}_\sa$ is Dedekind complete as a consequence of the fact that $\poalgfont{M}$ is strongly closed, $K$ is extremally disconnected; see \cite[Theorem~43.11]{luxemburg_zaanen_RIESZ_SPACES_VOLUME_I:1971}, for example.
+We now recall that a vector lattice has the \csp\ if and only if every disjoint system of strictly positive elements that is bounded from above is countable; see \cite[Theorem~29.3]{luxemburg_zaanen_RIESZ_SPACES_VOLUME_I:1971}.
+This makes it clear that every subset of $\cont{K}$ that consists of non-zero disjoint idempotents is countable when $\cont{K}$ has the \csp.
+Conversely, suppose that every subset of $\cont{K}$ that consists of non-zero mutually disjoint idempotents is countable, and let $\{f_i:i\in I\}$ be a system of mutually disjoint non-zero positive elements of $\cont{K}$ that is bounded above.
 Using \cite[Theorem~2.7]{rudin_REAL_AND_COMPLEX_ANALYSIS_SECOND_EDITION:1974}, the fact that $K$ is extremally disconnected implies that the interior of the support of each $f_i$ contains a non-empty clopen subset of $K$.
 As a consequence of the assumption, the characteristic functions of these sets must form an a most countable subset of $\cont{K}$.
-Hence the index set $I$ is at most countable. \end{proof}
+Hence the index set $I$ is countable. \end{proof}